cltk/cltk/corpora/Classical Latin/linguistic_data/lemma/README.md

 About the lemmatizer
 ====================

-Original data taken from a dictionary-like morphological list from Perseus source, eg,
+Original data taken from a dictionary-like morphological list from Perseus source (../parse/latin-lemmata.txt), eg,

 > amicitia, amicitiae, amicitiam, amicitiarum, ...